RaghavaChowdary/P11/README.md

  one is where you can edit the code and the second one is used to execute the python files.
 Step3: The following command is used to execute the python files.
 Command: execfile(‘filename.py’)
+Graphical Representation Results below.
+MR1GRAPH: we use bargraph